agcdtmr/cfg_group_project/README.md

 ## Our Whys

-We wanted a tool that allows us to:
+**We wanted a tool that allows us to:**
-1.
+1. Search junior-level tech jobs
+2. Help the CFG alumnis find jobs in tech

 ## Requirements
 1. Flask==2.2.2